antonsixtenson/HierarchicalUserSystem/README.md

  Admin needs to be able to add Regulars.
 Admin and Regulars needs to have their own "logged-in-scene".<br>
  Test with JUnit.<br>
- Fix all small bugs, issued with TODO within the code.
+ Fix all small bugs.<br>
+ Functionality issued with TODO within the code.